neekware/fullerstack/libs/nax-ipware/README.md

 You are encouraged to read the [Advanced users](README.md#advanced-users) section of this page and use `trusted proxy prefixes` and/or `proxy count` features to match your needs, especially _if_ you are planning to include `ipware` in any authentication, security or `anti-fraud` related architecture.
+You are also encouraged to use ip filtering alongside `ipware` for optimal result.

 # How to install